fluffy-kalashnikov/fluffy-kalashnikov.github.io/content/portfolio/homemade-interior-mapping/index.md

     return T;
 }
 ```
 I use this code snippet to calculate intersections between rays and planes.
 To use it properly it's important to understand what rays and planes are from a purely mathematical standpoint.
-I wholeheartedly recommend [gamemath.com](https://gamemath.com/book/geomtests.html#intersection_ray_plane) for a proper explanation, but here is at least an explanatory visualization!
+I'm going to refer to [gamemath.com](https://gamemath.com/book/geomtests.html#intersection_ray_plane) for a proper explanation, but here is a visualization!
 {{< fakegif "01_ray_plane_intersection.webm" >}}
-In my opinion, the key takeaways are that rays are parametrically defined by a point and a direction and planes are implicitly defined by a normal and a distance from the origin.
+The key takeaways are that rays are parametrically defined by a point and a direction and planes are implicitly defined by a normal and a distance from the origin.
 Unlike 3D geometry, rays and planes in mathematics are infinite.
 Unless the ray is perfectly perpendicular to a plane, it will always intersect in either the positive or negative direction.

 ### Calculating the planes to raycast against
 {{< fakegif "02_calc_closest_plane.webm" >}}